 Recreational activities involve boating, fishing, skiing, tubing, kayaking, canoeing, paddle boarding, sailing, swimming, and much more.

 Our River: Respected, Inclusive, Vital, Empowering, Rolls through our past, present and future.

-In the classroom, river studies is folded into all fundamental sciences and offered as electives to upperclassmen.
+In the classroom, river studies is folded into all fundamental sciences and offered as electives to upperclass students.
 Classes are rich in field studies, authentic scientific inquiry, project-based learning, and service.

-Just last year, students in Environmental Issues were given the once-in-a-lifetime opportunity to present research at VIMS (Virginia Institute of Marine Science).
-The class was challenged to identify a problem (real or imaginative) and to work through potential solutions over the course of the trimester, heightening students’ critical-thinking, leadership, and team-building skills.
-Following the presentation, students had engaging interactions with several enthusiastic young female scientists, further building STEAM (science, technology, engineering, arts, math) self-efficacy in girls’ education – one of many ultimate goals.
+Our Environmental Issues class presented research at the Virginia Institute of Marine Science (VIMS).
+Students were challenged to identify a problem (real or imaginative), and work through potential solutions over the course of the trimester, heightening critical-thinking, leadership, and team-building skills.
+Following the presentation, students engaged with enthusiastic female scientists, further building STEAM (science, technology, engineering, arts, math) self-efficacy.

-The River Program offers activities and adventures galore for the outdoor enthusiast: afternoon and weekend activities through SOAK (Scottie Outdoor Adventure Krew), award-winning River Days, and educational trips during Minimester.
-Students participate in team-building exercises, water sports and recreation, physical fitness, camping, and service projects in an effort to develop an appreciation for the outdoors and become lifelong stewards of its preservation – all while having a blast!
+The River Program offers a wide range of outdoor activities and adventures, including afternoon and weekend events through SOAK (Scottie Outdoor Adventure Krew), our popular River Days, and educational trips during Minimester.
+Students participate in team-building exercises, water sports and recreation, physical fitness, camping, service projects, and have lots of fun while developing awareness, and deep appreciation for our natural resources.

-Our River Program encourages lifelong stewardship and preservation.
-Campus sustainability, environmental service, and community engagement are the three pillars of this shared vision.
-Very specific but impactful examples of how our girls live as environmental stewards include testing water quality, building an on-campus rainscape retrofit, and recycling.
+Our River Program encourages environmental preservation and lifelong stewardship.
+Campus sustainability, environmental service, and community engagement are the three pillars of our shared vision.
+Examples of how our girls live as environmental stewards include, testing water quality, building an on-campus rainscape retrofit, and recycling.